 St. Petersburg is known as “The Sunshine City” on account that it gets 361 days of sunshine per year on average.
 That’s just four days of overcast or rainy skies, and that’s really great when you’re trying to promote your city as a healthy and vibrant place to live.
 During the summer months average highs tend to reach into the low 90’s during the day, with overnight lows dropping down into low-to-mid 70’s.

 Daily summer mean temperatures hover in the mid-80’s, though, which is really nice.
 During the winter temperatures drop a bit, with highs during the depths of winter getting down into the low 70’s and overnight lows getting into the low-to-mid 50’s.
 In other words, St. Petersburg is mild all year round.

-St. Petersburg is a wonderful place to live, and if you are looking for auto transport to the city, look no further than American Auto Shipping.
+St. Petersburg is a wonderful place to live, and if you are looking for auto transport in Florida, look no further than American Auto Shipping.
 One toll free call to 800-930-7417, or taking one minute to fill out our free online quote request form will get you a free quote to ship your vehicle right away.
 So call or go online today and see what American Auto Shipping can do for you!

 - City of St. Petersburg Official Website: http://www.stpete.org/

 - St. Petersburg on Wikipedia: https://en.wikipedia.org/wiki/St._Petersburg,_Florida

 - The Official Guide to St. Petersburg: http://www.saint-petersburg.com/